zandrews5390/intro-to-css/README.md

-# css-selectors
+# Introduction to CSS
-Starter files for the CSS Selectors activity for GIT501.
+Starter files for the Introduction to CSS activity for GIT501.